trustedlogin/Remove-Dashboard-Access/readme.txt

 Tested up to: 4.0
 Stable tag: 1.1.1

-Disable Dashboard access for users of a specific role or capability.
+Allows you to disable Dashboard access for users of a specific role or capability.
 Disallowed users are redirected to a chosen URL.

 == Description ==